jodersky/scala-makefile/README.md

-# A makefile for Scala Applications
+# A Makefile for Scala Applications

 A makefile that demonstrates how building Scala applications can be very simple.